 Fixed length poles are most robust are work well.
 Big baskets are essential.
 Collapsible poles are OK but can fail and are more fragile than the fixed pole.

-This is is your most important purchase if you are skiing off piste.
+This is your most important purchase if you are skiing off piste.
 The most popular manufacturers are Mammut, Ortovox, BCA, and Pieps.
-I would recommend the Mammut Pulse (or Elements, which is a cut down version of the Pulse) as these are robust and easy to use devices.
-It isessential that you have had adequate training with your transceiver before you go off piste.
-The old analogue devices work well together but are not really compatible with the new digital models as there transmitting frequency can drift from the standard 457kz.
+I would recommend the Mammut Barryvox S as these are robust and easy to use devices.
+It is essential that you have had adequate training with your transceiver before you go off piste.
+The old analogue devices work well together but are not compatible with the new digital models as there transmitting frequency can drift from the standard 457kz.
 This affects the search capability of the digital transceivers which have a narrower tolerance for bandwidth drift.

 Again there are many probes on the market.
 Choose one which you can assemble quickly, is robust and longer then 240cms.
-The Pieps 260 is a good model.
+The Mammut and Pieps 260 make good models.

 These have become standard issue for piste and off piste skiing.
 They are light, comfortable and give much needed protection when skiing especially on confined busy pistes.
 They are still not widely used for ski touring as they are bulky to carry and hot to wear in spring conditions.